meruemon/Ubuntu-Setup/KV260_YOLOv7_VitisAI_Procedure_Manual_EN.md

 > **Note:** KV260 applications support **Ubuntu 22.04 only**; 24.04 is not supported (this is separate from the 24.04 on the host).

-## D-2. ⚠️ Verify the boot firmware update (do this first — most important)
+## D-2.
+Check the boot firmware (not needed for units purchased in 2025)

+The KV260 used in this procedure was **purchased in 2025**, so its factory boot FW is newer than 2022.1 and **no FW update is required**.
+You can skip D-2 and go straight to D-3.
-The Ubuntu 22.04 image **will not boot unless the KV260 boot FW is 2022.1 or newer** (it will not boot on the old 2021.1 FW).

-- If the FW is old or unknown, first boot a working image such as PetaLinux and **update to the 2022.1 boot FW**, then write 22.04.
-- If it stops booting, you can recover with the standalone FW update & recovery utility (via BOOT.BIN).
+> **For reference (only if using an older unit):** The Ubuntu 22.04 image will not boot unless the KV260 boot FW is 2022.1 or newer (it will not boot on the old 2021.1 FW).
+On an older or unknown unit, first boot a working image such as PetaLinux, **update to the 2022.1 boot FW**, then write 22.04.
+If it stops booting, recover with the standalone FW update & recovery utility (via BOOT.BIN).

 ## D-3.
 Write to the SD card

-Using `dd` (Balena Etcher also works):
+On Ubuntu, use **`dd`**.
+Balena Etcher often fails with an error when writing on Ubuntu, so `dd` is the reliable method here.

 ```bash
 # Decompress